Q1: listing your conditions, medications and treatments

 This includes anything you pay for yourself (for example, painkillers) as well as anything you’ve been prescribed.

-If you’re not sure whether a tablet, medication, treatment or therapy is relevant, it’s best to include it anyway.
+If you’re not sure whether a tablet or medication is relevant, it’s best to include it anyway.

-Also write down how often you take each medicine, as well as the strength and dosage if you know it - for example “2 tablets, 50mg, 3 times a day”.
-You can find the strength on packet or the patient information leaflet that comes with the medicine.
+Write down how often you take each medicine, as well as the strength and dosage if you know it - for example “2 tablets, 50mg, 3 times a day”.
+You can find the strength on the packet or the patient information leaflet that comes with the medicine.